 A trip to an A&W Root Beer stand during a hot summer evening was always a happy event for the family.
-Without getting out of your car, you could order root beers and burgers and have them delivered straight to you.
+Without getting out of your car, you could order root beers and burgers and have them delivered directly to you.
 No, you wouldn't drive away after your order was delivered.
 Instead, you would roll down your window, and a waitress would attach a tray with your order on it.
-In today's high paced world, it is rare to find this service.
+In today's high-paced world, it is rare to find this service.

 10. Pin Ball Machines:

 I am not much a fan of electronic games today; however, I do fondly remember the Palooka pinball machine from the early 60s.
 My college buddies and I used to play it a lot.
 We would have contests to see who could get the highest score or turn over the machine.
 The game was really exciting with its flippers, targets, and the constant cling clanging of the machine while the score increased.
 In my opinion, no electronic game of today can compete with it.

 Life today will never be like it was 50 years ago.
 Everyone appreciates and loves the technological improvements and conveniences of today.
 Hopefully, we can learn from the past, and incorporate some of its good qualities into our lives today.